-The Tribunals Service will normally write to you within a few weeks to advise whether it has granted you permission to appeal.
+The Tribunals Service will normally write to you within a few weeks and may refuse your request for permission to appeal.
 A refusal at this stage is not unusual.
 You then need to appeal directly to the Upper Tribunal using form UT1 available from the Tribunal Service or www.gov.uk/government/collections/administrative-appeals-chamber-upper-tribunal-forms

 Your reasons for appealing will be the same as before, i.e. error in law.
 Your completed UT1 form should be received by the Upper Tribunal within one month of the date of the letter that refused you permission to appeal.
-If the Upper Tribunal decides the First Tier Tribunal made an error in law, it can make the correct decision or send it back to another Tribunal to reconsider the appeal from fresh usually with some guidance.
+If the Upper Tribunal decides the tribunal made an error in law, it can make the correct decision or send it back to another tribunal to reconsider the appeal from fresh usually with some guidance.